tektoncd/dashboard/docs/walkthrough/walkthrough-kind.md

 Then click the **Import and Apply** button to launch the importing `PipelineRun`.

-You should see a `PipelineRun` running when looking at the PipelineRuns page (`http://tekton-dashboard.127.0.0.1.nip.io/#/pipelineruns`), this is the `PipelineRun` responsible for importing the resources from the GitHub repository.
+You will see a `PipelineRun` running when looking at the PipelineRuns page (`http://tekton-dashboard.127.0.0.1.nip.io/#/pipelineruns`), this is the `PipelineRun` responsible for importing the resources from the GitHub repository.

 ![Importing resources from a GitHub repository](./walkthrough-kind-import.png)

 ## Viewing and managing resources from the Dashboard

-After importing resources from the previous step, `PipelineRun`s, `TaskRun`s, `PipelineResource`s, should start running in your cluster.

 You can view resource lists, individual resource details, `PipelineRun` and `TaskRun` logs, start new `PipelineRuns` or `TaskRuns`, delete resources, etc...